 Can St. Bernards live in hot weather?

 The St. Bernard has a double coat and can be comfortable outdoors in -20C weather.
 But how well do St. Bernards cope with hot weather?
 Not great is the answer.
 They can easily become overheated, resulting in low energy and excessive panting.
-There are a few things you can do to alleviate the problem and help your dog.
+You can do a few things to alleviate the problem and help your dog.

 1. Cut their coat short and brush it to keep it free of knots (knots trap body heat)